National Indigenous Times: History

 National Indigenous Times was first published in newspaper form on 27 February 2002.
 It was established by Owen Carriage, the founder of the Koori Mail.

 In 2006, NIT published a major story about government staff anonymously representing themselves as independent witnesses in the Lateline report on child abuse in remote communities, with particular reference to Mutitjulu, in the Northern Territory.

 On 27 February 2012, the Australian Broadcasting Corporation's program Media Watch aired a segment that detailed how the newspaper had repeatedly taken substantial material from other media sources without any attribution.
 This was addressed by editor Stephen Hagan, who promised to deliver more original material and use citations when using external references.
 Hagan left in December 2013.

 In January and February 2015, the NIT was placed in administration because of accumulating legal bills arising from a defamation case and an unfair dismissal claim by former editor Stephen Hagan.
 NIT survived administration with a mix of the longstanding owners/founders and a number new part owners.

 Gerry Georgatos was an investigative reporter and feature writer with the NIT for around six years.
 He delivered stories on native title in Australia, corrupt practices and government neglect of poverty-stricken communities.
 His correspondence for NIT was as a volunteer, "bringing to the fore voices from his many travels".
 Just before he announced in February 2015 that he was no longer with the newspaper, he spoke positively of the newspaper on National Indigenous Television.

 In December 2015, Tony Barrass bought the NIT masthead from Sydney liquidators O'Brien Palmer and launched the online version on 28 February 2016.

 In July 2024, NIT launched the website The Indigenous Business Review.
-In addition to their website, a glossy paper magazine is distributed as bimonthly inserts into The Australian and The West Australian newspapers, and be available in Qantas airport lounges.
+In addition to their website, a glossy paper magazine is distributed as bimonthly inserts into The Australian and The West Australian newspapers, and is available in Qantas airport lounges.